Research at the Center

 — funded by U.S. Department of Labor-ODEP

-In collaboration with Service Source and the Northern Virginia Workforce Investment Board, will facilitate a strategic planning process to establish and improve collaboration among partners in the workforce development system in both a customized employment and a youth activities grant.
+In collaboration with Service Source and the Northern Virginia Workforce Investment Board, facilitated a strategic planning process to establish and improve collaboration among partners in the workforce development system in both a customized employment and a youth activities grant.